 Sustainable development - demographic changes

 - Data from July 2015.
 Most recent data: Further Eurostat information, Database.
-No planned update.
+Planned article update: November 2017.

 This article provides an overview of statistical data on sustainable development in the area of demographic changes.
 It is based on the set of sustainable development indicators the European Union (EU) agreed upon for monitoring its sustainable development strategy.
 This article is part of a set of statistical articles for monitoring sustainable development, which are based on the Eurostat publication 'Sustainable development in the European Union - 2015 monitoring report of the EU sustainable development strategy'.
 The report is published every two years and provides an overview of progress towards the goals and objectives set in the EU sustainable development strategy.

 Table 1 summarises the state of affairs in the area of demographic change.
 Quantitative rules, applied consistently across indicators and visualised through weather symbols, provide a relative assessment of whether Europe is moving in the right direction and at a sufficient pace, given the objectives and targets defined in the strategy.